jcm155/smash-ultimate-randomizer/README.md

 #### Version 1.3.2 (6/4/2020):
 -Fixed rare glitch with removed stages and BF and Omega forms which caused the site to crash

+#### Version 2.0.0
+-Added Min Min as a selectable character
+-Added Spring Stadium as a selectable stage
+-Added a "Custom..." menu
+-Added an option to customize Mii Fighters
+-Added an option to add Custom Stages to the stage rotation
+-Added an option to exclude custom stages if you want
+-Added a Theme Editor which allows you to create your own character or stage filters
+-Changed the "Random..." option so that it will automatically select the randomly generated option
+-Edited the theme logic to make it more efficient
+-Edited the removed characters and stages logic to make it more efficient
+-Added a cookie to the site that saves your settings and custom creations
+-Added a button that allows you to enter cheat codes -Added functionality for codes: "SECRET", "SANS", "GASTER", "69", and "UR2SLOW"